 LLCs without an Operating Agreement

 LLC members without an operating agreement may ask themselves, what rules apply to our LLC when we don’t have an operating agreement?
+Answer: The default rules of the New York LLC Law apply.
+The default rules are no always your friend, especially if you are a minority member.
 Unfortunately, many small business limited liability companies with two or more members do not have an operating agreement.
 An operating agreement is a document for an LLC that provides for rules and provisions regarding the management of the LLC and the members’ rights vis a vis the other members and the LLC.
 It is highly advisable to have an operating agreement, especially if you are a minority member of an LLC.
 But what rules apply to an LLC without an Operating Agreement?

 Let’s look at what happens when you do not have an operating agreement.
 Maybe that will teach you to invest the money into having a proper operating agreement drawn up by a qualified lawyer, such as myself.
 Contact me anytime to discuss your situation 212 253-1027.